Go directly to the content

 • A more even skin texture

-Red light therapy is not a miracle cure, but it can play a supportive role within a broader skincare routine.
+Red Light Therapy is not a miracle cure or a cure, but it can play a supportive role within a broader skincare routine.

 What do we know for sure?